AntonMoustache/handbooks/designers-handbook.md

 ### Integration

-> An interface is a place where two things meet: the human and the computer.
+> “An interface is a place where two things meet: the human and the computer.
 The computer has functions it can perform.
-The human needs inputs and outputs to take advantage of those functions.
+The human needs inputs and outputs to take advantage of those functions.”
 >
 > – [Ryan Singer][12]